Irish Sea Moss Health Benefits? Here’s What You Need to Know

 When you spot seaweed in the ocean, the last thing you’re probably thinking about is eating it.
 However, there are many who now consider Irish sea moss to be the secret weapon for staying fit and healthy.
 We’re here to talk about why sea moss is growing in popularity and what we really know about it – not just wild claims.

 There are plenty of people out there who will tell you the “effects” of Irish sea moss without really explaining why they happen or what science backs these claims up.
 At Freshly Rooted Tribe Inc., we provide information you can really trust.
 Without further ado, let’s talk about the research and claims behind the ocean’s most popular supplement.

 First things first:

-Irish sea moss grows year-round in tidepools and inlets everywhere from Ireland to North America.
+Irish sea moss grows year-round in waters along the rocky Atlantic coasts to North America and Northern Europe.
 For hundreds of years, there have been reports of people using sea moss for nutritional and medicinal purposes.
 In fact, during the Irish Potato famine in the 1800s, people supplemented their diets with moss to gain important nutrients and minerals.

 Some families would mix the seaweed into soups or stews.
-Others would eat it on their own – although the moss isn’t exactly known for its great flavor.
-Still, it packs a ton of protein and nutrients for its size.
+Others would eat this sea vegetable on their own – although the moss isn’t exactly known for its great flavor.
+Sea moss is naturally low in calories, fat, and sugar, still, it packs a ton of protein and nutrients for its size.
 Incorporating it into meals helped people stay healthy, even when there wasn’t much food to go around.

 Today, you’ll actually find Irish sea moss in a variety of products.
 You’ve likely ingested some without even knowing it – or even used it on your face with skincare or makeup products.
 The moss is also sold raw or in many wellness supplements.